ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 A> NOTE: derived from [@?RFC3375] 3.4.5 [6]

 **O2.6** The RPP MUST provide an operation to query the status of a pending or recently completed transfer request.
-This operation MUST be accessible to the Sponsoring Client, the Gaining Client, and the Initiating Client.
+This operation MUST be accessible to the Sponsoring Client and the Gaining Client.

 A> NOTE: derived from [@?RFC3375] 3.4.5 [8]